TakumiJapan/RPA/README.md

 # RPA Homework
 The robot is used to automate the process of Semantic Scholar literature collection for the user-defined topic.
-Result of the process is an email with attached excel with info about each found article.
+Result of the process is an excel with info about each found article.